crystal-lang/crystal-website/_posts/2022-11-11-functional-crystal.md

 Note the following: we can easily add other possible exceptions, for instance, if we are reading from a file and we want to make a distinction between the parsing issues and the file reading ones.
 And since the `case` (as written above) is _exhaustive_, any case not considered will raise an error at compile time.

 ## Closures

+## The missing bits

+We've seen that Crystal has good support for functional programming.
+But there are a few improvements that could make for a better developing experience.

+### A more functional stdlib

+The stdlib pervasively raises exceptions, and besides nilable types, has little support for exceptions-as-values.
+One good example is the `File` api.